-However, the fault actually gets latched if the failure cause hasn't disappeared at the first turn-on event following expiration of the available amount of auto-retries (see Auto-retry).
+However, the fault actually gets latched if the failure cause hasn't disappeared at the first turn-on event following expiration of the available amount of auto-retries (see Autoretry).
 In that case, the channel gets latched and the FSB terminal remains low.
-The fault bit can not be reset by reading out the associated SPI register prior to performing a delatch sequence (Fault delatching).
+The fault bit can not be reset by reading out the associated SPI register prior to performing a delatch sequence (Fault Delatching).

-Fault delatching
+Fault Delatching

 To delatch a latched channel and be able to turn it on again, a delatch sequence must be executed after disappearance of the failure cause.
-Delatching resets the fault bit of latched faults (see Resetting FAULT bits).
+Delatching will also allow to reset the fault bit of latched faults (see Resetting FAULT bits).
 To reset the FSB pin, both channels must be delatched.

 Delatching is achieved either by alternating the state of the channels' fault control signal fc[x] (generating a 1_0_1 sequence), or by resetting the auto-retry counter (provided retry is enabled).
-See Reset of the auto-retry counter.
-Delatching then actually occurs at the rising edge of the turn-on event.
+See Reset of the Auto-retry Counter).
+Delatching then actually occurs at the rising edge of the turnon event.

 Signal fc[x] is an internal signal used by the device's internal logic circuitry to control the diagnostic functions.
-The value of fc[x] depends on the state of the variables $IN_ON[x]$, $DIR_dis[x]$ and ON[x] and is expressed as follows:
+The value of fc[x] depends on the state of the variables IN_ON[x], DIR_dis[x] and ON[x] and is expressed as follows: